Water Flow Information

 Lake Spokane at the Long Lake Dam

-The elevation of Lake Spokane at the Long Lake dam is 1535.45 which is at normal summer level.
-We are expecting the level of Lake Spokane to remain at this level through December.
+The elevation of Lake Spokane at the Long Lake dam is 1535.25 which is at normal level.
+We are expecting the level of Lake Spokane to remain near this level through December.

 It is important to remember that water levels could change drastically due to a variety of factors such as weather or equipment problems at the Post Falls dam.
 So stay alert to signs of such changes and always exercise the highest level of personal caution when using the waterways.
 If you need any additional information, feel free to call (509) 495-4283.